gabr-iele/iMuseum/Second Iteration/README.md

 Link to the previous iteration's documents: https://github.com/Giulio64/IOT2020BigProject/tree/master/First%20Iteration

-Presentation of current evaluation and plan for future evaluation: https://youtu.be/hhZM7ToyfJc
+Presentation of the project from a technical point of view https://youtu.be/8RKluKk6v6Q Presentation of current evaluation and future plans: https://youtu.be/hhZM7ToyfJc